Before You Leave: 5 Easy, Indispensable Travel Tips For Scandinavia (Or Anywhere)

 If you’ve got some free time (or if you’re on an independent/self-drive tour and you need a just-in-case backup plan), research the towns you’ll be staying in or near for interesting, free local activities and festivals.
 This can go a long way toward making your personal time more meaningful: guided tours and planned excursions are wonderful and often the best way to enjoy certain attributes of a country with an experienced chaperone, but sometimes you can only get the flavor of a place by rubbing shoulders with the locals.

-For more practical tips and suggestions on traveling to Scandinavia, see our FAQs page!
+For more practical tips and suggestions on traveling to Scandinavia, get in touch with us!